Q. What is the difference between face frame-style cabinets and European frameless style?

-The finishing look of both solutions is very close.
-We recommend kitchen refacing when possible, for two reasons.
-First, to save you money.
-If your boxes are in good condition and your layout works for you, your savings can be used to purchase other items you may want replaced: kitchen sink/taps, appliances, possibly upgrade your countertop options.
-Secondly, to keep all those perfectly good materials out of the landfill.
-We can all do our part when there are other options available to us.
+The final look of both solutions is very similar.
+We recommend kitchen refacing when possible for two reasons: to save you money and to keep those perfectly good materials out of the landfill.
+If your boxes are in good condition and your layout works for you, your savings can be used to purchase other items you may want replaced, like kitchen sinks/taps, appliances, countertops, etc.

 Q. If the kitchen doors are not standard sizes, can they be replaced?

 All the doors we provide are custom made to fit your needs.

 Q. Can I do something to reduce my costs?

 Yes.
 If you are skilled in performing tasks like demolition, disposal or installation, you can save money in labour costs.
 The less tradespeople or time required for the project, the more you save.

 Q. Is kitchen refacing just for small and low-end kitchens?